vechain-energy/examples-openzeppelin-upgrades/README.md

 [EIP1967](https://docs.openzeppelin.com/contracts/4.x/api/proxy#erc1967) is the standard that defines how proxies behave and its bytecode was used during the initial deployment.

-To point the proxy to another contract the `upgradeTo` function will be called.
-The ABI with its functions definition is at a different location. `UUPSUpgradeable` is therefore imported and used to communicate with the deployed proxy.
+With `upgradeTo` the proxy can point to a different contract address.
+The ABI for this function definition is at a different location. `UUPSUpgradeable` is therefore imported and used to communicate with the deployed proxy.

 In addition the first token is minted to the deploying address: